The 18th (Royal Irish) Regiment

 1874 1st/18th (Royal Irish)

 The 1st/18th Regiment had an average strength of 516 men.
 It had 280 admissions (542.6/1000 mean strength) into hospital with 3 deaths including 1 among the invalids (5.81 deaths/1000 mean strength).
 It had 17 invalids returned to England.
 A soldier of the 1st/18th Regiment was killed from a gun-shot.
 The men at Verdala Barracks.

 20 Oct 1874 The 1st/18th (Royal Irish) embarked for Bombay where it arrived on 15 November 1874.
 It was relieved in Malta by the 101st Royal Bengal Fusiliers.

-28 Feb 1884 The 2nd/18th (Royal Irish) Regiment left Aldershot for Portsmouth on 28 Feb 1884.
-It disembarked at Malta on 10 Mar 1884.
+28 Feb 1884 The 2nd/18th (Royal Irish) Regiment embarked at Portsmouth, and disembarked at Malta on 10 Mar 1884.

 The 2nd/Royal Irish Regiment had an average strength of 743 men.
 It had 718 admissions (966.3/1000 mean strength) into hospital with 13 deaths (17.49 deaths/1000 mean strength).
 13 invalids returned to England.
 Its average constantly sick was 52.02 (70.01/1000 mean strength).
 The average sick time to each soldier was 25.62 days.
 The average duration of cases of sickness was 26.51 days.